 - Fees.
 The yearly fee can add up for larger families.
 You’d need to weigh up how much you are spending in fees in relation to how much pocket money you give your child/children.

-- Top up fee.
-There are 10 free top-ups to the child account a month, but the 50 pence charge each time after that is not ideal when most parents give children small amounts weekly.
+- Transfer fee.
+There are two free transfers from your parent account per month and a 50 pence charge per time after that.
+This is not ideal when most parents give children small amounts weekly.

 Cost of use

 There are three plans to choose from.
-If you go for the card, or Plus option, there’s a one-month free trial so you can try before you buy.
+If you go for the card option, there’s a one-month free trial so you can try before you buy.
 If you’re already a Natwest, Royal Bank of Scotland or Ulster Bank customer, you can have up to three Rooster accounts for free.

 - Rooster Card (for ages 6 to 18).
 This costs £19.99 a year or £1.99 per month and includes all the app’s features, plus a prepaid card and a parent account.

-Up to 10 transfers from the parent account to the children’s account are included for free and it’s 50 pence each time after that.
+Up to two transfers per month from the parent account are included for free and it’s 50 pence each time after that.
 This isn’t ideal when most children’s pocket money is paid weekly and shorter-term rewards can be more enticing for them.

 How do these costs compare to competitors?

-Compared to its competitors (such as gohenry and iAllowance – which are both £2.99 per month), Rooster Money is among the cheapest options. gohenry includes free payments and ATM withdrawals in the UK, but only one free transfer from the parent account to the child account each month (after that it’s 50p each time).
+NatWest Rooster Money’s main competitor GoHenry is £3.99 per month, while new pocket money app HyperJar is free.
+GoHenry includes free payments and ATM withdrawals in the UK, but only one free transfer from the parent account to the child account each month (after that it’s 50p each time).